macs30112-winter23/final-project-team-zebra/README.md

 We scrape data from Twitter and the New York Times to carry out a sentiment analysis (through the pre-trained [RoBERTa-Base Model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment)) to gather insights and provide answers to these questions.

-We also compare and contrast the efficacy of this model as opposed to another sentiment classifier (that makes use of the `nltk` Python library), visualize the descriptive statistics of our analysis, and create interactive visualizations (word clouds and maps) based on our analysis.
+We also compare and contrast the efficacy of this model as opposed to another sentiment classifier (that makes use of the `nltk` Python library), visualize the descriptive statistics of our analysis, and create interactive visualizations (word cloud and maps) based on our analysis.

 ### Main Findings